stueccles/analytics-elixir/README.md

 # analytics-elixir

+**_This fork intends to give the ability to instantiate more than one Segment Analytics instance.
+Let's say that a single Application requires to send analytics to more than one Segment Analytics (using different private keys)._**

 analytics-elixir is a non-official third-party client for [Segment](https://segment.com).
 Since version `2.0` it supports batch delivery of events and retries for the API.